-Target Long-Term Expected Real
+Long-Term

-A sect Class Allocation Rate of Return
+Target Expected Real

-Asset Class Anocation Kate of Ketuli
+Asset Class Allocation Rate of Return

 Absolute return/risk mitigation 5.00% 5.51%

 Cash equivalents 5.50% 1.00%

 U.S. Treasuries 3.00% 1.87%

 Investment grade credit 10.00% 3.78%

 Public high yield 2.50% 6.82%

 Global diversified credit 5.00% 7.10%

 Credit oriented hedge funds 1.00% 6.60%

 Debt related private equity 2.00% 10.63%

 Debt related real estate 1.00% 6.61%

 Private real estate 2.50% 11.83%

 Equity related real estate 6.25% 9.23%

 U.S. equity 30.00% 8.19%

 Non-U.S. developed markets equity 11.50% 9.00%

 Emerging markets equity 6.50% 11.64%

 Buyouts/venture capital 8.25% 13.08%

 Discount Rate - The discount rate used to measure the total pension liability was 5.00% as of June 30, 2017.
 This single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 3.58% as of June 30, 2017 based on the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contributions and the local employers contributed 100% of their actuarially determined contributions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2040.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments after that date in determining the total pension liability.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contribution rate in the most recent fiscal year.
+The State employer contributed 40% of the actuarially determined contributions and the local employers contributed 100% of their actuarially determined contributions.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2040.
+Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2040 and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.